angular/angular/aio/content/guide/accessibility.md

    By convention, HTML attributes use lowercase names (`tabindex`), while properties use camelCase names (`tabIndex`).

-   See the [Template Syntax](guide/template-syntax#html-attribute-vs-dom-property) guide for more background on the difference between attributes and properties.
+   See the [Binding syntax](guide/binding-syntax#html-attribute-vs-dom-property) guide for more background on the difference between attributes and properties.

 </div>